waggle-sensor/waggle/user_documentation/getting_started.md

 ### Wireless adapter
 TODO

+### External monitor and keyboard
+If you want, you can use the HDMI connector on the ODROID to connect an external monitor and the USB ports to connect a keyboard.
+This should not be needed, especially for waggle users, but can be helpful for debugging if you are unable to establish an ssh connection.

 ## Configure node controller software

 As root user, specify the beehive sever IP address or URL and run the configure script.